Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

-Images are very important for any kind of site.
-They help us attract users and improve the appearance of the website.
+Images are vital for any website.
+They help us attract users and improve the website’s appearance.
 The problem is that when you update a new image, WordPress creates several thumbnails.

 Why Delete Old Thumbnails in WordPress?